 The University of Otago is committed to maintaining privacy of personal information and adhering to the principles of the Privacy Act 2020.
-This webpage provides links to key University policies and external information related to privacy.

 The University's overarching policy covering staff access to, and use of, staff and student personal information.

 The University's statement on how it collects, uses, stores and discloses student personal information.

 Guidance and procedures for authorising staff access to student information through the University's eVision student management system.

 A policy containing privacy provisions in relation to the recording of teaching activities (e.g. videoing of lectures).

 Privacy considerations in relation to use of the University's website and mobile app.

 A privacy breach occurs when there is unauthorised or accidental access to someone's personal information* or disclosure, alteration, loss or destruction of personal information.
 It can also include situations where the University is stopped either temporarily or permanently from accessing personal information.* Personal information is any information about an identifiable individual, such as their name, address, photo, opinion or viewpoint.
 The information does not need to name someone specifically, as long as they are identifiable in other ways.

 All staff have a responsibility to report privacy breaches.